Joanne McCulloch

 In summary, my research interests are:

-• Behaviour Analysis and how we recognise and interpret behaviour as voice.
+• Behaviour analysis and how we recognise and interpret behaviour as voice.

-• Researching individual lived experience.
+• Individual lived experience.

 Qualifications and Professional memberships